10up/windows-azure-storage/readme.txt

 1. To activate the plugin, log in into the WordPress as administrator and navigate to list of plugins.
 Then check the associated checkbox for the plugin and click on "Activate" link.

 == Changelog ==
+= 1.4 =
+* Included Windows Azure SDK for PHP v4.0.2 with the plugin.

 = 1.3 =
 * Included Windows Azure SDK for PHP v4.0.1 with the plugin, so no need to install the SDK separetely.
 Also fixed thumbnail handling issue while uploading files when some specific theme is enabled.